sedadenboer/pokedex/README.md

 2. Prompt injection
    * The user query and retrieved context are inserted into a prompt template

-3. LLM model generates a grounded answer based solely on the retrieved context
+3. LLM model generates an answer based solely on the retrieved context

 4. The generated answer is returned and printed